The 10 Hidden IT Risks

 The topic of shadow IT appears to be top of mind for many these days.
 Shadow IT represents a huge blind spot to a very large amount of organization data and business workflows, which creates security risk and a disconnect between user expectation and IT reality.

-In a 2016 Intel survey, 58% of respondents stated that shadow IT has a negative impact on IT’s ability to keep cloud services secure.
-While this may not be a surprise, a 2015 Cisco survey of CIOs determined there is an estimated average of 51 cloud services running in each of their organizations.
+In an Intel Corp. survey, 58% of respondents stated that shadow IT has a negative impact on IT’s ability to keep cloud services secure.
+While this may not be a surprise, a Cisco survey of CIOs determined there is an estimated average of 51 cloud services running in each of their organizations.
 However, Cisco determined that based on data analysis the number is closer to 730.

 image